 transaction.mutate(Arrays.asList(put, delete));

-A default namespace for all the CRUD operations can be set with a property of the ScalarDB configuration.
-If you would like to use this setting with ScalarDB server, it needs to be set on the client-side configuration.
+A default namespace for all CRUD operations can be set by using a property in the ScalarDB configuration.

 Any operation that does not specify a namespace will use the default namespace set in the configuration.